Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/MetaParameters.md

 - `outputDir` lets you represent the directory that will contain all the resulting data from the pipeline, to be used by other applications:
     - model export files from the [Export Model Module](ExportModule.md);
+    - inferred documents files from the [Document Inference Module](InferenceModule.md);
     - label index from the [Label Index Module](LabelIndexModule.md);
     - separate distribution files from the [Distribution Module](TopicDistributionModule.md);
     - map data files from the map modules.